Emilie Ullerup: Early life and education

 Ullerup was born in Copenhagen, Denmark.
 Her father, Ove Ullerup, served as the Danish ambassador to Vietnam when she was a teenager, and as ambassador to Sweden after she had started her acting career.
-After graduating from high school in Copenhagen in 2003, she moved to Vancouver, Lower Mainland, British Columbia, Canada, and attended the Vancouver Film School, graduating in 2005.
+After graduating from high school in Copenhagen in 2003, she moved to Vancouver, Lower Mainland, British Columbia, and attended the Vancouver Film School, graduating in 2005.

 Career

 Ullerup's first role was that of Julia Brynn on the remake television series of Battlestar Galactica in 2006, which aired on the Sci Fi Channel.
 She played Ashley Magnus in the first and second seasons of the television show Sanctuary until her character was written out.
 Her departure remained a topic of heated debate among fans, with many of them wanting her brought back in future episodes, until the show was canceled in 2012.

 In 2016, Ullerup was cast as Bree O'Brien in Chesapeake Shores.
 Ullerup played Maggie Thomas, the estranged wife of Michael Thomas, in the disaster movie Asteroid: Final Impact (2015).
 Since 2016 Ullerup has had a recurring role as Dale Travers in Hallmark's Signed, Sealed, Delivered movies series.
 She played Katie Ryan in Love and Glamping in 2020.

 In 2024, Ullerup starred in the Lifetime film Mormon Mom Gone Wrong: The Ruby Franke Story as part of its "Ripped from the Headlines" feature films where she portrayed Ruby Franke.
 She also appeared in the Hallmark Channel’s Retreat to You in the same year.
+In 2026, she reunited with her Hearts of Christmas co-star Kristoffer Polaha for the Hallmark Channel movie Missing the Boat.

 Personal life

 Ullerup speaks Danish, English and Vietnamese – which she learned while her father was the Danish ambassador to Vietnam.
 Her father later held the title of Lord Chamberlain for the Danish royal family.

 In 2008, she was found to have a benign but aggressive tumor wrapped around her spinal nerves.
 She underwent surgery to remove the tumor in 2009, at which time her coccyx and half of the sacrum of her pelvis were removed.
 After about five months, she recovered enough to return to work.

-On 14 August 2018, she married her longtime boyfriend photographer Kyle Cassie.
-On 24 January 2020 Emilie and Kyle celebrated the birth of their son, Wilde Mørkøv Ullerup Cassie.
-They had their daughter, Coco Mørkøv Ullerup Cassie, on 28 October 2022.
+On 14 August 2018, she married her longtime boyfriend actor Kyle Cassie.
+In 2020, they had a son, and in 2022, they had a daughter.